Langevin and Navier-Stokes Simulation of Three-Dimensional Protoplasmic Streaming: Introduction

-Recently, the peaks were numerically reproduced by Refs. \cite{Egorov-etal-POF2020,Noro-etal-2021} by simplifying three-dimensional (3D) streaming to two-dimensional (2D) Couette flow and using the Langevin Navier-Stokes (LNS) equation, which includes random Brownian motion \cite{Hossain-etal-POF2022}.
-However, the 3D nature of streaming, such as the circulation at the cell boundary, was modified to be parallel to the longitudinal direction in 2D simulations.
-Therefore, 3D simulations are preferable to better understand the streaming.
+Recently, the peaks were numerically reproduced in Refs. \cite{Egorov-etal-POF2020,Noro-etal-2021} by simplifying the three-dimensional (3D) streaming to two-dimensional (2D) Couette flow and using the Langevin Navier-Stokes (LNS) equation.
+However, the 3D streaming nature, such as circulation at the cell boundary, was modified to be parallel to the longitudinal direction in the 2D simulations.
+Therefore, 3D simulations are preferable for a better understanding of the streaming.

-At present, there is no report on 3D simulations that include the effects of Brownian motion of fluids.
-Here, we should comment on the basic assumption imposed on the streaming.
-The fluid flow inside the vacuole of a plant cell includes many biological materials, so it scatters laser light \cite{Mustacich-Ware-PRL1974,Mustacich-Ware-BJ1976, Mustacich-Ware-BJ1977,Sattelle-Buchan-JCS1976}.
-However, the size of the biological materials is not uniform and is expected to range from the size of molecules ($\simeq 10\, ({\rm n m})$) to the size of the cytoplasm ($\simeq 5 \,({\rm \mu m})$).
-Therefore, we simply regard the streaming as a fluid flow described by the NS equation instead of a colloidal suspension described by equations of motion of particles such as those in Brownian dynamics \cite{Hossain-etal-POF2022}.
+Here, we discuss the basic assumptions of the proposed model.
+Fluid flow inside the vacuole of a plant cell includes many biological materials, some of which can scatter laser light \cite{Mustacich-Ware-PRL1974,Mustacich-Ware-BJ1976, Mustacich-Ware-BJ1977,Sattelle-Buchan-JCS1976}.
+However, the sizes of biological materials are not uniform, and are expected to range from the size of molecules ($\simeq 10\, ({\rm n m})$) to the size of chloroplasts ($\simeq 5 \,({\rm \mu m})$) or larger, and the density of the mass is comparable to that of water.
+Therefore, we simply regard the streaming as a fluid flow described by the LNS equation rather than as a colloidal suspension, which is described by the equations of motion of particles, such as those in Brownian Dynamics \cite{Hossain-etal-POF2022}.

-In this paper, we model streaming using a 3D LNS simulation technique for variable velocities and pressures on cylindrical lattices composed of regular cubes.
-The LNS equation introduced in this paper has the same origin as the LNS equation introduced by Landau and Lifschitz to describe hydrodynamic fluctuations in Ref. \cite{Landau-Lifschitz-StatPhys}.
-The primary objectives of our study are to find two different peaks in the velocity distribution corresponding to the experimentally observed velocities and to determine whether the circulation of the particles at the cell boundary has a nontrivial effect on the protoplasmic streaming.
-We find that random Brownian motion plays an essential role in enhancing mixing.
-In this sense, the result also shows that the experimentally observed peaks are connected to the microscopic origin.